ChadricOG/ChadricOG/README.md

 - 👋 Hi, I’m @ChadricOG
-- 👀 I’m interested in ...neuroscience, ortopaedics, medical devices and healthcare
+- 👀 I’m interested in ...neuroscience, ortopaedics, medical devices, and healthcare
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...chadricg@seas.upenn.edu
+- 📫 How to reach me ...

 <!---
 ChadricOG/ChadricOG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.